dicook/Monash-R_2017/README.md

 # Monash-R_2017

-Repository for 2017 R workshop for Honours students
+Repository for 2017 R workshop for Honours and Masters students

 This is a list of software to install on your computer: